This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Not to worry, I put together a nice Printable New Puppy Checklist in PDF format so you can print or save it to your smartphone.

-At the bare minimum make sure you bring home or have the 16 items on our new puppy essentials checklist.
+You won’t need everything on this list.
+At the bare minimum make sure you bring home or have the first 17 items on our New Puppy Essentials Checklist.

 Now it’s your turn.
 What do you think?